pbelevich/fair_seq_fsdp_slurm/efa_support.md

 </details>

 ## Install the aws-ofi-nccl plugin
-Assuming that you don't have access to `/opt` let's you home directory for aws-ofi-nccl installation.
+Assuming that you don't have access to `/opt` let's use your home directory for aws-ofi-nccl installation.
 ```bash
 export WORK_DIR=${HOME} # I use /fsx/users/pbelevich
 ```